-In late October 2015 the Company closed the first tranche of a non-brokered private placement comprised of 2,669,884 units at a purchase price of \$0.17 per unit for gross proceeds of \$453,880.
-Each unit consisted of one common share and one common share purchase warrant.
-Each warrant entitles the holder to purchase an additional common share at a price of \$0.22 per share for 2 years from the closing date.
+On July 19, 2016 the Company closed a non-brokered private placement comprised of 4,666,666 units at a purchase price of \$0.15 per unit for gross proceeds of \$700,000.
+Each unit consisted of one common share and one-half common share purchase warrant.
+Each full warrant entitles the holder to purchase an additional common share at a price of \$0.22 per share at any time on or before July 19, 2019.
 Each warrant is subject to accelerated expiry provisions such that if at any time after the date of Closing of the private placement, the Company's common shares trade on the TSX Venture Exchange at or above a weighted average trading price of \$0.40 per share for 10 consecutive trading days, the Company may give notice to the holders that each warrant will expire 30 days from the date of providing such notice.